Funeral: Memorial services

 A memorial service or memorial gathering is one given for the deceased, often without the body present.
-The service takes place after cremation or burial at sea, after an entombment in a mausoleum's crypt, after donation of the body to an academic or research institution, after a traditional burial in a cemetery plot (remains either in a coffin or an urn) or after the ashes have been scattered someplace.
+The service takes place after cremation, burial at sea, entombment in a mausoleum's crypt, after donation of the body to an academic or research institution, a traditional burial in a cemetery plot (remains either in a coffin or an urn) or after the ashes have been scattered someplace.
 It is also significant when the person is missing and presumed dead, or known to be deceased though the body is not recoverable.
-These services often take place at a funeral home; however, they can be held in a home, university, town hall, country club, restaurant, beach, community center, pub, workplace, hotel, museum, place of worship, townhouse, hospital chapel, civic center, health club, sports field, performing arts center, cemetery chapel, an urban park or other location of some significance.
-A memorial service may include speeches (eulogies), prayers, poems, or songs (most particularly hymns) to commemorate the deceased.
-Pictures of the deceased and flowers with sometimes an urn are usually placed where the coffin would normally be placed.
+These services often take place at a funeral home; however, they can be held in a home, cemetery chapel, university, townhouse, country club, restaurant, beach, community center, workplace, place of worship, hospital chapel, health club, performing arts center, wedding chapel, lodge, town hall, civic center, hotel, museum, sports field, pub, urban park or other location of some significance.
+A memorial service may include speeches (eulogies), prayers, poems, or songs (especially hymns) to commemorate the deceased.
+Pictures of the deceased and flowers, sometimes with an urn, are usually placed where the coffin would normally be.
+Families may present a slide show to showcase fond memories of their loved ones, especially in a funeral home or place of worship.

 After the sudden deaths of important public officials, public memorial services have been held by communities, including those without any specific connection to the deceased.
 For examples, community memorial services were held after the assassinations of US presidents James A. Garfield and William McKinley.

 European funerals

 Finland

 A funeral parade of Marshal Mannerheim in Helsinki, Finland, on February 4, 1951.
 Helsinki Lutheran Cathedral on the background.

 In Finland, religious funerals (hautajaiset) are quite ascetic and typically follow Lutheran traditions.
 The local priest or minister says prayers and blesses the deceased in their house.
 The mourners (saattoväki) traditionally bring food to the mourners' house.
 Common current practice has the deceased placed into the coffin in the place where they died.
 The undertaker will pick up the coffin and place it in the hearse and drive it to the funeral home, while the closest relatives or friends of the deceased will follow the hearse in a funeral procession in their own cars.
 The coffin will be held at the funeral home until the day of the funeral.
-The funeral services may be divided into two parts.
-First is the church service (siunaustilaisuus) in a cemetery chapel or local church, then the burial.
+The funeral services may be divided into two part: first is the church service (siunaustilaisuus) in a cemetery chapel or local church, then the burial.

 Italy

 The majority of Italians are Roman Catholic and follow Catholic funeral traditions.
-Historically, mourners would walk in a funeral procession to the gravesite; today vehicles are used.
+Historically, mourners would walk in a funeral procession to the gravesite; today, vehicles are used.

 Greece

 Greek funerals are generally held in churches, including a Trisagion service.
-There is usually a 40-day mourning period, and the end of which, a memorial service is held.
+There is usually a 40-day mourning period, at the end of which a memorial service is held.
 Every year following, a similar service takes place, to mark the anniversary of the death.